 PhD Program in Bioengineering

 Study for the PhD in Bioengineering combines rigorous coursework with novel research mentored by Stanford faculty, enabling students to develop as independent intellectual leaders working at the interfaces between biology, medicine, engineering, and the physical sciences.
+Our mission is to train students at the intersection of biomedicine and engineering in both academia and the burgeoning biomedical and biotechnology industries.
 Applicants should have a commitment to learning and a passion for research.
-The resources below may help you determine if our BioE PhD program is right for you:

 What We Look For